labdao/article/README.md

 ### Proposing a topic:
 GitHub issues and DeWork are synced so either can be used to propose an article
 #### GitHub:
 1a.
-Create a new issue with a proposed topic (big green button on the top left) 2a.
+Create a new issue with a proposed topic (big green button on the top left).
+2a.
 Assign yourself and any other contributors to issue
 3a.
 Wait for feedback and approval from the labDAO core members
 #### DeWork:
 1b.
 2b.
 3b.
 ### Creating an article:
 4. Post your article draft as a file in this repository yyyymm_lastname_title.md.
 5. If working collaboratively, create an hackmd.io account and edit the article within hackmd.io with your collaborator's